MicrosoftDocs/msteams-docs/msteams-platform/includes/get-started/azure-provisioning-instructions.md

    :::image type="content" source="~/assets/images/teams-toolkit-v2/deploy-azure/select-resource.png" alt-text="Screenshot shows the subscription to use for the Azure resources.":::

-   You can create a new resource group with the following steps:
+   If you don't have a resource group to select, you can create a new resource group with the following steps:

    1. Select **+ New resource group**.